 Leaving the electronic issues of compatibility to one side, there's a simple question of personal preference.
 Frac rack format and Eurorack both typically use 3.5mm jacks to make their connections.
 MOTM and Synthesizers.com use 6.3mm (quarter‑inch) jacks, the same as on guitar leads.
 Bigger connectors need bigger sockets and consequently more rack space.
 This leads to big modules with plenty of space for Ben Grimm‑sized hands.
 These players might find the smaller Eurorack and Frac‑based systems cramped in comparison.
 Others prefer the smaller format, as it saves weight and space.
 This is, of course, totally subjective: how do you feel using each type of system?
 Do you find the smaller size of Doepfer gear fiddly and awkward or appealingly bijou?
 Have you got the space for that monster Synthesizers.com system you keep gazing at online?

 And then we have the banana connector: a connector that some modular synthesists swear by.
 Because Banana plugs can have a socket mounted on the plug itself, it's possible to stack them, one on top of the other, thus letting you route one source to multiple destinations or vice versa.

 Confusing, isn't it?
-Keeping that in mind, here's a quick survey of some current modular manufacturers.
+Keeping that in mind, here's a quick survey of some current [at the time of writing] modular manufacturers.